Five Fingers Strand

 Overview

-Lagg Beach – often referred to as Five Fingers Strand – sits on the northern edge of Trawbrega Bay on the Inishowen Peninsula, just a few minutes north of Malin Village.
-The beach is famous for its towering sand dunes, some of the highest in Europe, and a series of sea‑stacks that jut out of the Atlantic like a hand’s fingers.
-The landscape is a striking mix of fine golden sand, wind‑shaped marram grass, and sweeping ocean vistas that stretch to the Isle of Doagh, Glashedy Island and beyond.
-The site is a favourite among photographers, walkers and anyone who loves dramatic coastal scenery.
+Lagg Beach – widely known as Five Fingers Strand – lies on the northern shore of Trawbrega Bay on the Inishowen Peninsula, just north of Malin Village.
+The beach is defined by its towering sand dunes, among the highest in Europe, and a line of sea stacks that break the Atlantic swell.
+The landscape blends fine golden sand, wind-sculpted marram grass, and open ocean views stretching to the Isle of Doagh, Glashedy Island and the distant horizon.
+It remains a quiet favourite for coastal walkers, photographers and visitors seeking unspoilt Donegal scenery.

 History & Landscape